giraldiego/NOIR/SETUP.md

 # NOIR SETUP

-## Current issues (v1.2.3.5)
+## Current issues (v1.3)

-- More informative console has conflict with E-UI, solution: move Extended UI SSE before it, so it doesn't overwrite the conflicting file when you want to use the console, otherwise, let it alone.
+- More informative console has conflict with E-UI, solution: MIC is disabled by default, you can activate it anytime though, if you want to use its functionality over the E-UI.
 - NECR scripts trigger the first time you equip a crossbow, it is desirable to do this outside of combat.
 Some user reported a crash when he picked a crossbow and tried to equip it in a heavy loaded cell inside combat.
 To avoid this situation, the first time you ever equip your crossbow, don't do it in combat.
 - To avoid save corruption and crashes due to wrong save states, follow the MCM configuration for SSSO below.
+- [Cinematic Dragon Soul Absorption](https://www.nexusmods.com/skyrimspecialedition/mods/12106?) was installed with a female voice, if you play a male character, reinstall the mod following [Lexy's guide instructions](https://wiki.nexusmods.com/index.php/User:Darkladylexy/ModList_Page#[Cinematic_Dragon_Soul_Absorption]).

 ## MO2 Setup